Compact Heat Exchangers

 Teacher / Lecturer

-1. Heat exchangers (HE) - function, principles of operation, classification.
+1. Heat exchangers (HEX) - function, principles of operation, classification.

-3. Heat balance of HE.
+2. Heat balance of HEX.
 Thermal resistance and overall HTC.

-10. Computational relationships for heat transfer and pressure drop in HE.
+4. Computational relationships for heat transfer and pressure drops.

 13 hours, compulsory